lmw95/stayverticalpolestudio/README.md

 > * When visiting the website, the user wants to access website across a range of devices

 HERO HEADER SECTION WITH NAVIGATION MENU
-* This section displays a hero image with a tagline and a fixed navigation menu.
+* This section displays a hero image with a tagline and a fixed, collapsable navigation menu.
 > * As a first-time user, I want to be inspired by the studio as soon as I enter the page
 > * As the business owner, I want a to create an online presence that stands out from the competition